jtangelder/react-flux-backbone/README.md

 - React views.
 - React Mixin for easy-listing to the stores.
 - Flickr async example with loading notifications.
-- Dumb stores, smart actions.
+- Dumb stores, complex actions.
 The actions should contain the business logic (XHR, validation(?)), the stores just for data.